 For example: If you are faced with inclement weather and delayed while traveling to your Road Scholar program, you may not be reimbursed or accommodated by the airlines for the additional expenses to catch up to the program, nor would you be reimbursed for any program days missed.
 Purchasing the optional trip protection plan helps you recoup these expenditures.
 If you miss the departure of your program due to carrier-caused delays or other covered reasons, the plan will reimburse you up to the benefit limit of $2,000 ($400 per day) for any unused travel arrangements and/or out-of-pocket expenses such as accommodation, meal, and transportation expenses to catch up to the program.

-Please be aware that the Trip Delay benefit only applies if due to Common Carrier delay or cancellation forces you to be delayed 6 hours or more while en route to, during or returning from program due to a covered Travel Hazard.
+Please be aware that the Trip Delay benefit only applies if due to an airline or other common carrier delay or cancellation forces you to be delayed 6 hours or more while en route to, during or returning from program due to a covered Travel Hazard.
 Please see the plan's description of coverage for Trip Delay benefit details.

-If you must interrupt your trip or return home early for a covered reason, the Road Scholar Trip Protection Plan includes trip interruption coverage, which provides you with a monetary reimbursement for the unused portion of the program, plus the additional airfare cost to return home.
+If you must interrupt your trip or return home early for a covered sickness, injury, or other covered reason as specified in the plan, the Road Scholar Trip Protection Plan includes trip interruption coverage, which reimburses you for the unused portion of the program, plus the cost of any additional airfare you may need to return home

 For example: On the third day of a week-long program, you trip over a rock while hiking and injure your wrist.
 After being evaluated by a local doctor, she determines that you suffered a severe sprain as well as a possible fracture.
 The doctor recommends you return home immediately for further treatment.
 Purchasing the trip protection plan may help provide reimbursement for the unused portion of your program and help cover the additional travel expenses you incur traveling home early.